The following article contains spoilers from this point on.

-A post apocalyptic horror movie, A Quiet Place stars John Krasinski and Emily Blunt, parents doing whatever it takes to keep their children safe when blind but ultra sensitive hearing creatures start to attack and destroy civilization with every sound that they hear.
-The family must remain quiet or risk being killed by these creatures.
+A post-apocalyptic horror movie, A Quiet Place stars John Krasinski and Emily Blunt.
+When blind but ultra-sensitive hearing creatures start to attack and destroy civilization with every sound that they hear, they do whatever it takes to keep their children safe.
+The family must remain quiet or risk being hunted and killed by these creatures.

-This movie isn’t that long at around an hour and thirty minutes.
-A good length for this movie and finishes right where it needs to.
+This movie isn’t that long at around an hour and thirty minutes — a good length for this movie and finishes right where it needs to.
 The main story was the family trying to survive.
-I wished that I saw more of what happened to others and wanted to know more about the creatures origins, but I was satisfied with the overall movie.
-I couldn’t find any of their names and had to look them up.
-There was no mention of them in the movie.
-The family consisted of Lee, Evelyn, Regan, and Marcus.
-There was another child named Beau who was killed in the beginning of the movie.
+I wished that I saw more of what happened to others and wanted to know more about the origins of the creatures, but I was satisfied with the overall movie.
+The surviving family consisted of Lee, Evelyn, Regan, and Marcus.
+There was another child named Beau, who was killed at the beginning of the movie.
 Lee, trying to keep his family safe and Evelyn caring for her children while getting ready for the birth of her fourth child.
 Regan, Lee’s daughter, is partly responsible for her brother being killed when she gives a space shuttle toy back to him that he wanted after his dad said no to Beau.
 Regan felt regret and thinks her dad holds her responsible for what she had done.
-When the kids are in danger and Lee sacrifices himself to save his kids at the end, Lee reminded his daughter that he always loved her in sign language, even if she felt indirectly responsible for killing her brother and thought her dad did as well.
+When the kids are in danger, and Lee sacrifices himself to save his kids at the end, Lee reminded his daughter that he always loved her in sign language, even if she felt indirectly responsible for killing her brother and thought her dad did as well.
 The only story that felt more like a plot device was Evelyn’s being pregnant.
-I just didn’t understand in a world full of sound and creatures, why give birth to a baby that all it can do is cry and make noise?
+I didn’t understand in a world full of sound and creatures, why give birth to a baby that all it can do is cry and make noise?
 It just felt like a way to bring the creatures into the home and threaten her and the family.
 Was it an accidental pregnancy?
 There wasn’t much with Marcus.
-He just felt there and didn’t really add anything other than being scared.
+He just felt there and didn’t add anything other than being scared.
 Either way, I was satisfied with the story arc for these characters.

-The film looks like a lot of post apocalyptic worlds I’ve seen before.
-The abandoned town in the beginning looked great, but that’s all we got to see in terms of scenery.
+The film looks like post-apocalyptic towns in movies I’ve seen before.
+The abandoned city, in the beginning, looked great.
+But that’s all we got to see in terms of scenery and locations.
 A lot of the film shows the family’s home and the woods.
 I don’t even know where they lived or where the setting of the film was.
-I did like the isolation of the family as it kept the story and focus on them surviving.
+I did like the isolation of the family as it kept the story and focused on them surviving.
 There is a scene where you get to see other fires light up around Lee, making it think that others are nearby and out there, but it isn’t explained.

 Can Anyone else see it?
 If not, I tried.

-The idea of the creatures were great, but had questionable elements that I didn’t understand.
-They couldn’t see but had fairly good accuracy when attacking and moving.
-They moved around like how I would believe a blind but good listening creature is able to.
+The idea of the creatures was great but had questionable elements that I didn’t understand.
+They couldn’t see but had reasonably good accuracy when attacking and moving.
+They moved around like how I would believe a blind but good listening creature can.
 I understand those last two points.
 But they came off as extreme librarians demanding silence.
 It seems that they only attack people, animals, and things that made a lot of loud noise?
 What they choose to attack seemed like whatever bothered them.
 There was a scene where Lee and his son go to a river and get fish.
-With the amount of noise that the water was generating there, why didn’t weren’t the creatures attacking and slashing that the water?
-The creatures could also hears screams from miles away, but couldn’t hear the humming of electric bulbs and tell the family was near by?
-It felt like a pick and choose on what they chose to attack.
-They didn’t attack the family or come running in the beginning on the movie when birds were cawing in the town making noise, but hear glass breaking miles away.
+With the amount of noise that the river was generating, why didn’t weren’t the creatures attacking and slashing the water?
+The creatures could also hear screams from miles away, but couldn’t hear the humming of electric bulbs and tell the family was nearby?
+It felt like a pick and choose what they chose to attack.
+They didn’t attack the family or come running at the beginning of the movie when birds were cawing in the town making noise, but hear glass breaking miles away.
 I also don’t think that they need food to survive.
 I don’t recall seeing them eating the victims that they kill, just swiping and killing them.
 Did anyone else pick up on this?
-The monsters are also brought down by what seemed to be a type of feedback that you get when you put a microphone next to a speaker.
-This was revealed whenever a creature got close to Regan’s hearing device.
-Not that obvious on a solution, but I’m surprised that no one in that world thought of that way to bring them down.
+The monsters are also brought down by a type of feedback.
+It’s similar to when you put a microphone next to a speaker.
+This weakness was revealed whenever a creature got close to Regan’s hearing device.
+Not that visible on a solution, but I’m surprised that no one in that world thought of that way to bring them down.

 I heard that a sequel is in the works.
-I just don’t know what else would be left to tell other than where the creatures in the film came from and others coping and dealing with the creatures.
+I don’t know what else would be left to tell other than where the creatures in the film came from and others coping and dealing with the creatures.
 I found out a detail that the creature might have come from space.
-A newspaper article in the basement of the house mentioned that “A meteor hits Mexico with the force of a nuke.”
+A newspaper article in the basement of the family house mentions, “A meteor hits Mexico with the force of a nuke.”
 There is the rest of the world out there that the film didn’t seem to mention.
-Only sort of briefly when Lee was trying to contact the outside world with Morse Code.
-I also read that the writers had a plan to originally make this into a Cloverfield movie.
+The only sort of brief communication was attempted when Lee was trying to contact the outside world with Morse Code.
+I also read that the writers had a plan to make this into a Cloverfield movie originally.
 In a way, I can see this film crossing over to that movie series.
 These films do have aliens that attack Earth and are distributed by Paramount Pictures, but they are two seemingly different movie aliens.